opensafely/post-covid-gastrointestinal/README.md

 ## Repository navigation

--   If you are interested in how we defined our code lists, look in the [`codelists`](./codelists) folder.
+-   If you are interested in how we defined our code lists, look in the [`codelists`](./codelists) folder:
+    -   The file codelists.json contain links to the codelists in opencodelist where the codelists where developped.

 -   Analyses scripts are in the [`analysis`](./analysis) directory: